KoreaHaos/hello_github_auth_chrome_app/README.md

 or even easier, `bash` the sensibly titled `get_googles_github_auth_sample_app.bash` file.

-The script does a sparseCheckout of the files needed and since they are buried several folders down, it copies what's needed to a more convient directoy, removes the temporary duplicate, and as an added bonus, zips up the files so they are ready to be loaded up as an extension.
+The script does a sparseCheckout of the files needed and since they are buried several folders down, it copies what's needed to a more convient directory.
+Then, being a polite little script, it cleans up the now debris no longer needed.
+And finally, as an added bonus, it zips up the files so they are ready to be loaded up as an extension.

+# Load the zip file by :

-* Download those files to wherever you are going to try out the extension.
+* Download it to wherever you are going to try out the extension.
 * Fire up Chrome.
 * In Chrome, click the settings button.
 It looks like this : ![](img/chrome_settings_button.png), and is most likely in the upper right corner of the chrome browser.
 * Scroll down a bit in the settings menu and hover over the `More tools` selector.